1976 Indianapolis 500

 Rutherford's victory would be the final win at Indy for the venerable Offenhauser engine.
 It was the beginning of the end of an era which had seen 27 Indy 500 victories for the Offy powerplant.
 Janet Guthrie became the first female driver to enter the Indianapolis 500.
 However, her team was underfunded, and she experienced numerous mechanical and engine problems during the month.
 While she managed to pass her rookie test, and ran numerous practice laps in multiple cars, she was unable to make an attempt to qualify.
 She would return with a successful effort a year later in 1977.

 The month of May 1976 was highlighted by the grand opening of the new Indianapolis Motor Speedway Hall of Fame Museum.
 Located in the track infield, the new museum replaced a much smaller facility on the corner of 16th Street and Georgetown Road.
 It was also the 30th anniversary of the first 500 under Tony Hulman's ownership, the 50th year since the incorporation of the Town of Speedway, and coincided with the year-long United States Bicentennial celebration.

+This was the second Indy 500 victory for the McLaren team, and the third victory overall for the McLaren chassis.
+It was also the last victory for McLaren at the Indianapolis Motor Speedway until Mika Häkkinen won the Formula One United States Grand Prix on the combined road course in 2001.